Could Data Unions Reshape Digital Privacy and Ownership of Personal Data in Blockchain?

 Currently, the personal data market is worth tens of billions of dollars and is exploited chiefly by tech monopolies like we've seen recently from tabloids and news outlets.
 Data Unions Present a decent solution for individuals who are proactive enough to compete with these professional data brokers in the Data market.

-This innovation not only provides monetary value to ordinary people; it accords data users the opportunity to enjoy a transparent, regulated, and configurable gain fair data revenue sharing.
+This innovation provides monetary value to ordinary people; it accords data users the opportunity to enjoy a transparent, regulated, and configurable gain of fair data revenue sharing.
 Through liberalizing data from centralized data monopolies, Data Unions have continued to forge a path toward creating an inclusive and valuable financial ecosystem for future generations.

 What are your thoughts?
 Do you think Data Unions would provide a lasting solution to tech giants' unwarranted use of your data?